Piper Sandler Research Analysts Decrease Earnings Estimates for Greenhill & Co., Inc. (NYSE:GHL)

-Greenhill & Co., Inc. (NYSE:GHL – Get Rating) last posted its earnings results on Wednesday, February 2nd.
+Greenhill & Co., Inc. (NYSE:GHL – Get Rating) last issued its quarterly earnings data on Wednesday, February 2nd.
 The financial services provider reported $1.21 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $1.24 by ($0.03).
-Greenhill & Co., Inc. had a return on equity of 50.54% and a net margin of 13.32%.
-The firm had revenue of $116.73 million for the quarter, compared to analyst estimates of $115.24 million.
-During the same period in the previous year, the company posted $2.71 EPS.
+Greenhill & Co., Inc. had a net margin of 13.32% and a return on equity of 50.54%.
+The firm had revenue of $116.73 million during the quarter, compared to analyst estimates of $115.24 million.
+During the same period last year, the business earned $2.71 EPS.

 Greenhill & Co., Inc. Company Profile (Get Rating)